ericmelz/hello-k8s/stage05/README.md

 ```

 ## Configure helm
+Copy `/helm/values-eks2-template.yaml` to `/helm/values-eks2.yaml`,
+and `/home/values-minikube2-template.yaml` to `/home/values-minikube2.yaml`
-In `helm/values-eks2` and `helm/values-minikube2` you will see the line
+In `helm/values-eks2.yaml` and `helm/values-minikube2.yaml` you will see the line
 ```
     DATABASE_URL: ***REPLACE-ME***
 ```